Loudoun County High School: Band

+The Loudoun County High School Marching Band performing their 2025 show, "The Silver Lining," at a USBands event at Chopticon High School.

 The Loudoun County Captain Band, formerly Loudoun County Raider Band, has been a Virginia honor band every year since 2004.
-The marching band won the 4A US BANDS National Championship in 2018 and 5A US BANDS National Championships in 2019 with the highest score of all time in the A class division.
+The marching band won the 4A USBands National Championship in 2018 and 5A USBands National Championships in 2019 with the highest score of all time in the A class division.
 The Marching Captains have gone on to win the USBands 4A national championship in 2021 and the 4 Open national championships in 2023.